News Banner

 2. Categorize Obvious and Hidden Costs

+Categorize both hidden and obvious costs into how much they impact the total cost of ownership.
+For instance, maintenance costs will often impact manufacturing equipment TCO more than the purchase price.
 Additional support for your equipment, like that provided by EAM-Mosca, helps lower TCO by reducing your need to find third-party installation, training, or setup services.
-Plus, with our company-provided service for our products, you have the luxury of asking questions before problems occur, thereby reducing potential maintenance or repair issues that could lead to downtime.
+Plus, with our company-provided service for our products, you have the ability to ask questions before problems occur.
+This reduces potential maintenance or repair issues that could lead to downtime.

 3. Account for Additional Income